MessageCloud/jasmin/docker/README.md

 Usage
 -----

-1. Change Directory to the docker directory
+1. Change directory to the docker directory

 2. Pull the JasminWebPanel and jasmin-api repositories into the docker directory